-A case study into the world of digital privacy fell right across my path this week, and it has an unfortunate crossover with a personal incident that has made me consider the consequences of this kind of thing much more closely.
+A case study into the world of digital privacy fell right across my path this week.
+It has an unfortunate crossover with a personal incident that has made me consider the consequences of this kind of thing much more closely.

-One of the PhD candidates in the Department of International Development at LSE, Emrys Schoemaker, researches social media uptake in Pakistan and the various consequences that arise when patriarchal societies attempt to integrate these digital platforms into their culture.
+Emrys Schoemaker, a PhD candidate at LSE, researches social media uptake in Pakistan and the consequences that arise when patriarchal societies attempt to integrate these digital platforms into their culture.

-On the face of it, it seems a little odd to be thinking about the publicness of different forms of social media.
-Whatever ‘social’ is, it would appear to have public as its main purpose.
+On the face of it, it seems a little odd to be thinking about the publicness of different social media.
+Whatever ‘social’ is, it would appear to have ‘public’ as its main purpose.
 But when cultures with specific behavioural traditions come to use these systems, their relative publicness becomes important.

-It’s an interesting thought.
-In my latest piece, on Marvell and print, I’m also thinking about a “gradient” of publicness, derived in part from a definition from Harold Love.
-Love determined that publication was “a move from a private realm of creativity to a public realm of consumption”.
+In my latest piece on Marvell in manuscript and print, I refer to a “gradient” of publicness, which stems from Harold Love.
+Love defines publication as ‘a move from a private realm of creativity to a public realm of consumption’.
 Inevitably, there are many different forms that this publicity can take.

-At one end of the scale is material that is written for publication and then printed and distributed widely.
-At the other end of the scale is the otherwise ‘private’ text that may have been shown to one other person (i.e. ceased to be private) but where that is impossible to prove.
-And there’s a great deal that falls in between.
+At one end of the scale is material that is written for publication, then printed and distributed widely.
+At the other end of the scale, the ‘weakest’ form of publication, is when a text is shown to one other person (i.e. merely ceased to be private).
+Clearly, there’s a great deal that falls in between.